City tour of Singen

 Autorentipp

-The city tour can be extended by adding one of Singen's themed trails or the Art in Singen tour, for which an audio guide is also available.
+The city tour can easily be extended, for example by adding one of Singen's themed trails or the Art in Singen tour, for which an audio guide is also available.

 Wegbeschreibung